elizabethdaly/project-machine-learning/README.md

 - Model 2: regression performed using support vector machines in scikit-learn.
 - Model 3: a neural network with one hidden layer built using Keras/TensorFlow.

 From the figures below, it's clear that Model 3, the neural network, does the best job over the full range of wind speed.
-Models 1 and 2 do an ok job provided wind speed is on the range 5 - 20 m/s.
+Models 1 and 2 do an ok job provided wind speed is in the range 5 - 20 m/s.
 I would use Model 3 as my final model.

 <p >
   <img src="img/poly3.png" width="500" />